ROLE:

 SAFETY:

-If harassment/discrimination/threats are present, state that clearly and recommend formal routes.
+- If harassment, discrimination, or threats are present, state that clearly and recommend formal routes.

 Forces evidence-based diagnosis (behaviours + impact), produces a quantified risk score, and outputs actionable rails + scripts instead of vague venting.